mingxuan-fu/victoria_traffic_accident_visualization/README.md

 In additon, this dashboard also provides other information such as whether men or women is more likely to be invloved in traffic accidents.

+## Access

+To access the live version of the dashboard with interactive map and accidents over time graph, please email

+frankfumel@gmail.com